westprophet/version-tracking-manager/examples/REACT-EXAMPLE.en.md

-# Example of Using the `version-tracking-manager` Library in a React.js Application
+# Example of Using the `version-tracking-manager` Library in React.js

-This example demonstrates how to use the `version-tracking-manager` library in a React.js application to track versions and display change logs in a modal window.
+This example demonstrates how to use the `version-tracking-manager` library in a React.js application to track versions and display changelogs in a modal window.

 ## Step 1: Installing the Library

-To get started, install the `version-tracking-manager` library using `yarn`:
+First, install the `version-tracking-manager` library using `yarn`:

 ```bash
 yarn add version-tracking-manager